My Photography & Travel Guide to Athens, Greece

 Sunday morning is when the flea market fully comes alive, with vendors selling everything from old coins and vintage cameras to Soviet-era memorabilia and hand-embroidered textiles.

 📷 Pro Tip: Sunday morning before 10am is your window for authentic market photography.
 Come with a 35mm or 50mm and photograph the vendors setting up, the textures of the market tables, and the faces of the regulars.
-The contrast between the stalls in the foreground and the Acropolis above the rooftops in the background is a layered composition that tells the whole story of Athens in one frame.
+The contrast between the stalls in the foreground and the Acropolis above the rooftops in the background is one of the most layered compositions in Athens: it tells the full story of the city in a single frame.
+Any evening works for street photography as the square fills with locals and the restaurants spill out onto the pavement.

 Built in 161 AD by the Roman aristocrat Herodes Atticus in memory of his wife, the Odeon is a perfectly preserved ancient theater on the south slope of the Acropolis.
 It still functions as a performance venue during the Athens Festival each summer, hosting everything from classical drama to opera and jazz.
 Maria Callas, Luciano Pavarotti, and Frank Sinatra have all performed here.